blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Reusing public types in the type system comes with the potential disadvantage of not fully conforming to a user's intention.
 If a user is interested in a public type but needs certain additional properties to make the type usable for their use case, they would have to recreate the type themself in the current system.

-Allowing for types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.
+Allowing for entity types to be extended in the Block Protocol means that a user could still make use of public types when they want to define types for their domain.
+As an alternative to extending, type duplication (or type forking) is a less compatible way to make use of existing public types, without a direct data mapping strategy.

-This RFC introduces a way for types to be extended in a way where the reusability and sharing aspects of the Block Protocol are maintained.
+This RFC introduces a way for types to be extended in a way where the reusability and sharing aspects of the Block Protocol are maintained, and a way for types to be duplicated in case extending types is insufficient.

 # Guide-level explanation